rohitk063/Rohit_Kumar_Kaliyar--Hierarchical-clustering/Hierarchical clustering.md

 # Hierarchical Clustering

-In data mining and statistics, hierarchical clustering (likewise called various leveled bunch investigation or HCA) is a technique for cluster analysis which tries to fabricate a chain of hierarchy of clusters.
+In data mining and statistics, hierarchical clustering (likewise called various leveled cluster investigation or HCA) is a technique for cluster analysis which tries to fabricate a chain of hierarchy of clusters.
 ## Contents
 - [Abstract](#abstract)
 - [Introduction](#introduction)